phunanon/Insitux/README.md

 (reverse "Hello") → "olleH"
 (reverse [1 2 3]) → [3 2 1]

-;Returns a vector sorted, optionally sorting by the return of a function of each item ;Note: will only sort all number or all string
+;Returns a vector sorted, optionally by the return of a function of each item ;Note: will only sort all number or all string
 (sort [0 7 8 9 8 6])    → [0 6 7 8 8 9]
 (sort [0 1 8 9 65] str) → [0 1 65 8 9]